Snowden tells life story and why he leaked in new memoir

 Before summoning a small group of journalists to Hong Kong to disclose classified secrets, knowing that a return to the U.S. was impossible, he says he prepared like a man about to die.
 He emptied his bank accounts, put cash into a steel ammo box for his girlfriend and erased and encrypted his old computers.

-Snowden, 36, lives in Moscow, where he remains outside the reach of a U.S. Justice Department that brought Espionage Act charges just weeks after the disclosures.
+These days, the 36-year-old Snowden lives in Moscow, where he remains outside the reach of a U.S. Justice Department that brought Espionage Act charges just weeks after the disclosures.
 He spends many of his days behind a computer and participating in virtual meetings with fellow board members at the Freedom of the Press Foundation.
 “I beam myself onto stages around the world” to discuss civil liberties, he writes.

 When he does go out, he tries to shake up his appearance, sometimes wearing different glasses.
-He keeps his head down when he walks past buildings equipped with closed-caption television.
-He described being recognized once in a Moscow museum and consenting to a selfie request from a teenage girl speaking German-accented English.
+He keeps his head down when he walks past buildings equipped with closed-circuit television.
+Once, he says, he was recognized in a Moscow museum and consented to a selfie request from a teenage girl speaking German-accented English.

+It’s unclear when or even if Snowden will return to a country where his family has deep roots.
+He traces his lineage back to the Mayflower and ancestors who fought in the Revolutionary War.

-The greatest regret of his life, he says, “is my reflexive, unquestioning support” for the wars that followed Sept.
-11.
+He was shaken by the Sept.
+11 attacks, but describes his “reflexive, unquestioning support” for the wars that followed as the greatest regret of his life.

 “It was as if whatever institutional politics I’d developed had crashed — the anti-institutional hacker ethos instilled in me online, and the apolitical patriotism I’d inherited from my parents, both wiped from my system — and I’d been rebooted as a willing vehicle of vengeance.”